-Pillar IV: Enabling sustainable housing growth to meet need Our aims Increase housing supply, including in our Urban Centre and Principal Towns Provide a range of quality homes What does success look like?
-Delivery of net new homes to meet Local Plan targets for 2033 (Housing Delivery Test).
-Progression of major planned housing opportunities in spatial priority areas.
-Delivery of a broad mix of house sizes, type, and tenure across new developments, with 6% of new dwellings built to be wheelchair accessible M4(3) standard and a minimum of 25.6% of new dwellings built to M4(2) accessible and adaptable standard.
-Sustainable housing developments of high quality and design which align to our place-based aspirations, and which complement existing housing and communities.
-What are our priorities?
-Spatial priorities to 2028 include the seven Strategic Masterplan areas, our Principal Towns programme, Goldthorpe Towns Fund Programme sites and Barnsley town centre.
-Improve the range and quality of new homes to meet existing and future need - to include larger family homes, homes suitable for older or vulnerable households, accommodation for single people to live and work.
-Make sure our strategic masterplan sites are delivered holistically to align with their framework and planning policy requirements.

-Our aims Increase housing supply, including in our Urban Centre and Principal Towns Provide a range of quality homes How are we going to do it?
-Work collaboratively with key partners (HE, SYMCA) and developers to unlock any barriers to delivery, improve economic viability where this is a problem and make sure we deliver sustainable housing across the borough.
-Work collectively to maximise opportunities for feasibility and funding to enable the delivery of essential infrastructure where this is needed. standards in the design, efficiency and build quality of housing to reduce What difference will this make?
-Makes a major contribution to housing targets, thereby enabling an extended, diversified and more accessible housing offer.
-Support the success of wider economic development initiatives.
+Pillar IV: Enabling Sustainable Housing Growth to Meet Need Our Aims Increase Housing Supply, including in our Urban Centre and Principal Towns Provide a Range of Quality Homes What does success look like?
+Delivery of net new homes to meet Local Plan targets for 2033 (Housing Delivery Test) Progression of major planned housing opportunities in spatial priority areas Delivery of a broad mix of house sizes, type, and tenure across new developments, with 6% of new dwellings built to be wheelchair accessible M4(3) standard and a minimum of 25.6% of new dwellings built to M4(2) accessible and adaptable standard Sustainable housing developments of high quality and design which align to our place-based aspirations, and which complement existing housing & communities What are our priorities?
+Spatial priorities to 2028 include the 7 Strategic Masterplan areas, our Principal Towns programme, Goldthorpe Towns Fund Programme sites and Barnsley Town Centre Improve the range and quality of new homes to meet existing and future need - to include larger family homes, homes suitable for older/vulnerable households, accommodation for single people and live/work.
+Ensure that our strategic masterplan sites are delivered holistically to align with their framework and planning policy requirements How are we going to do it?
+Work collaboratively with key partners (HE, SYMCA) and developers to unlock any barriers to delivery, improve economic viability where this is a problem and ensure that we deliver sustainable housing across the borough Work collectively to maximise opportunities for feasibility/funding to enable the delivery of essential infrastructure, where this is needed Implement the Design of New Housing SPD Use our SHMA data to address local need requirements across our sub-market areas to meet existing and future need Work closely with developers to ensure that the design of new housing helps to make Barnsley a more attractive place to live, with a focus on raising standards in the design, efficiency and build quality of housing to reduce carbon emissions in development, delivery, and use Undertake Health Impact Assessments for our new developments to maximise the positive impact and address any negative impacts.
+What difference will this make?
+Makes a major contribution to housing targets, thereby enabling an extended, diversified and more accessible housing offer Support the success of wider economic development initiatives Helps people to access a range of types to meet need, supporting people to remain healthy and independent in their own homes for longer.
+Create thriving, sustainable developments which promote community engagement and cohesion across demographics More people have access to healthy, warm, and sustainable housing which makes a positive contribution to physical and mental health and reduces pressures on health and social care